 - Pass- Meets expectations, as established in the rubric.
 Simple majority vote.
 (Grade awarded is S/satisfactory).

 - Pass with Revision—Fails to meet expectations, as established in the rubric.
 Simple majority vote.
 If students receive a pass with revision and already have arranged an internship, they must revise their portfolio before the start of their internship if they want to receive DCOM 400 credit for the internship.
 (The grade awarded for DCOM 099 will be incomplete until the revisions are successfully completed).
-Students are obligated to revise their portfolio and receive the digiCOM faculty’s signature, indicating the faculty’s approval of the revisions, before the start of following semester’s classes.
-Students who fail to meet the deadline of successfully completing their required revisions in DCOM 099 cannot register for DCOM 400 until they successfully take DCOM 099 again.
+Students are obligated to revise their portfolio and receive the digiCOM faculty’s signature, indicating the faculty’s approval of the revisions, before the start of the following semester’s classes.
+Students who fail to meet the deadline for successfully completing their required revisions in DCOM 099 cannot register for DCOM 400 until they successfully take DCOM 099 again.
 Students must successfully pass DCOM 099 and DCOM 400 in order to graduate with a digiCOM degree.

 - Fail—Fails to meet expectations, as established in the rubric.
 Requires a unanimous vote.
 If the faculty vote is not unanimous, the default grade assigned will be pass with major revision.
 If a student does not pass their portfolio presentation in their junior year, they can present again fall semester of their senior year.
 If a student fails twice or chooses not to present after failing, the student cannot take DCOM 400 nor graduate with a digiCOM degree.
 (The grade awarded for DCOM 099 would be U/unsatisfactory).